Bridging the Gap in Community Mental Health Access

 Our Initiatives

-SpringBridge focuses on initiatives aimed at promoting diversity and inclusion in mental health through education, providing accessible resources, supporting underrepresented communities, and creating pathways for any individual to pursue a career in mental health.
+SpringBridge focuses on initiatives that strengthen the mental health workforce by expanding access to education, providing consistent resources, supporting system-impacted communities, and creating clear pathways for individuals to pursue and sustain careers in mental health.

 SpringBridge Community Centers are operated by graduates of our CAARE Enrichment program.
 These centers are recognized symbols of inclusion and familiarity for those in the community to seek mental health care.